oOo0oOo/leanclient/docs/source/benchmarks.rst

 An empty response (e.g. querying a goal outside a theorem) is typically very fast.

+As a benchmark, we repeat the same query 32 times:

 .. list-table:: Query Performance (non-empty response)
    :header-rows: 1